domdew23/Persistant-BTree/README.md

 ## Description

-A web crawler that takes in a single wikipedia article and grabs all links on the page and uses a recursive algorithm to grab all the links off the pages from the links off the first page.
+A web crawler that takes in a single Wikipedia article and grabs all links on the page and uses a recursive algorithm to grab all the links off the pages from the links off the first page.
 Then these links are stored a text file.
-All of these links are then stored in a persistant graph.
-Dijkstra's best path algorithm is implimented to determine the fastest way to get from link to another.
-Also the words from the article and their frequencies on the page are stored in a persistant B-Tree.
+All of these links are then stored in a persistent  graph.
+Dijkstra's best path algorithm is implemented to determine the fastest way to get from link to another.
+Also the words from the article and their frequencies on the page are stored in a persistent  B-Tree.
 The frequencies are then compared using Cosine Similarity and can be used to determine articles that are most similar to each other based on the frequency of their words.

 ### Languages
 * Java